-- 18. All year groups offer pastoral support.
-The Pastoral Team liaise regularly with parents/carers. - 19.
+All year groups offer pastoral support.
+The Pastoral Team liaise regularly with parents/carers.

 The SENDCo and members of the pastoral and inclusion team are always available to discuss any issues that you may have about your child.

-- 20. Monitoring of students' progress is ongoing.
-Parents/Carers consultations are held regularly to discuss your child's progress.
-When we feel that a student needs extra support, interventions are put into place and, where necessary, additional support from outside agencies is sought and commissioned. - 21.
-Parents/carers are invited to discuss their child's needs. - 22.
-All parents/carers will receive a brief report detailing their child's academic progress at the end of each term. - 23.
-You will also receive an invitation to attend a parents' evenings during the year.
-As well as this, you can contact Mr L. Coddington to arrange additional meetings should you have any concerns about the progress of your child. - 24.
-As a parent of a child with SEND, you will also be invited to an annual review and/or parents' evening each year, where progress and targets will be discussed. - 25.
-For those students with an education, health, and care plan (EHCP), annual review meetings are held where targets are set, and academic progress is discussed.
+Monitoring of students' progress is ongoing.
+Parents/Carers consultations are held throughout the year to discuss your child's progress.
+When we feel that a student needs extra support, interventions are put into place and, where necessary, additional support from outside agencies is sought and commissioned.

+Parents/carers are invited to discuss their child's needs.

+All parents/carers will receive a brief report detailing their child's academic progress throughout the year.

+You will also receive an invitation to attend Progress evenings through the year.
+You can arrange to meet with Mrs Smallridge as well as your child's classroom teachers on these evenings.

+For those students with an education, health, and care plan (EHCP), annual review meetings are held annually where targets are set, and academic progress is discussed.
 These reviews will involve feedback from you and your child.